Going onstage (www.esplanade.com).

 Chinese musical instruments are classified according to how sound is produced.
 There are four families of instruments:

 Wind: produces sound when air is blown into a mouthpiece or a blowhole.
-Common instruments include the dizi and suona.
+Common wind instruments include the dizi and suona.

 Bowed-string: produces sound when a bow is pushed and pulled across the strings.
-Some common instruments include the erhu, zhonghu and gaohu.
+Some common bowed-string instruments include the erhu, zhonghu and gaohu.

 Percussion: produces sound when the surface of the instrument is hit, struck or scraped.
-Some percussion instruments are pitched and can produce musical notes of one or more pitches while others are unpitched, producing sounds of an indefinite pitch.
-There are three sub-families in this group – luo (gongs), gu (drums) and bo (cymbals).
+Some percussion instruments are pitched and can produce musical notes of one or more pitches, while others are unpitched, producing sounds of an indefinite pitch.
+There are three sub-families in this group—luo (gongs), gu (drums) and bo (cymbals).

 3. The stuff that they are made of.